-- Bronze plans pay 60 percent of your health care costs, while you pay 40 percent overall.
-They have lower premiums.
+- Bronze plans pay 60% of your health care costs, while you pay 40% overall.
+They have lower premiums and higher deductibles.

-- Gold plans pay 80 percent, while you pay 20 percent.
-Most Gold plans have a higher premium, but lower deductible, than Bronze plans.
+- Gold plans pay 80%, while you pay 20%.
+Gold plans have a higher premium, but lower deductibles, than Bronze and Silver plans.

-- Platinum plans pick up 90 percent of healthcare costs, and most have zero deductible.
+- Platinum plans pick up 90% of healthcare costs and have very high premiums and low deductibles.

 All provide the same 10 essential health benefits, provide free preventive care, and comply with the other ACA regulations.
 The difference in coverage will show up in the premiums, deductibles, and copays.

-The subsidy is based on the guarantee that you pay no more than 9.5 percent of your income for the second lowest Silver plan.
-It's calculated by taking that cost and subtracting 9.5 percent of your income.
-You can then apply this amount to the plan you choose.
+The subsidy is based on the guarantee that you pay no more than a certain percent of your income for the second-lowest Silver plan.
+The percentage varies based on your income.

 Here's an example of how it might be calculated: